-- Provide evidence of good physical and mental health as determined by a medical exam prior to enrollment

-- Prior to starting classes, proof of the following immunizations must be provided by students:
+- Provide evidence of good physical and mental health as determined by a medical exam prior to enrollment - Undergo a background check and pass a drug screen prior to program start - Pass the ATI TEAS Admission Assessment with a combined score of 53%.
+There is a fee to test, paid directly to ATIA second attempt is allowed 7 days following the first attempt.
+A third attempt is allowed 30 days following the second attempt.
+After failing the third attempt, the wait period is 6 months.
+At this point in time, a candidate may start the above process over again. - Submit two letters of recommendation from former employers or professors. - Carrington College will evaluate prior CNA education for transfer credit eligibility.
+Please contact the campus Dean of Nursing with any questions. - Transfer coursework must have been completed within the previous five years. - Prior to starting classes, proof of the following immunizations must be provided by students:

-- Hepatitis B
+Hepatitis B

-- Proof of 3 doses of vaccine or titer showing positive immunity (note, full immunity with 3 doses takes 16 weeks)
+Proof of 3 doses of vaccine or titer showing positive immunity (note, full immunity with 3 doses takes approximately 16 weeks)

-- Dose # 1 start series

-- Does # 2 2 to 4 weeks after first dose

-- \circ Does # 3 16 weeks after first dose

-- Measles, Mumps and Rubella (MMR)
+Measles, Mumps and Rubella (MMR)

-- Proof of 2 doses (separated by 28 days) or titer showing positive immunity
+• Proof of 2 doses (separated by 28 days) or titer showing positive immunity

-- Varicella
+Varicella

-- Proof of 2 doses, positive titer, or healthcare provider documentation of disease history (note, the total time is 4 weeks)
+• Proof of 2 doses, or positive titer, or healthcare provider documentation of disease history (note, the total time is approximately 4 weeks)

-- Dose # 1 start series

-- \circ Dose # 2 4 weeks after first dose

-- Tetanus/Diphtheria/Pertussis (Tdap)
+Tetanus/Diphtheria/Pertussis (Tdap)

-- Proof of 1 dose within the previous 10 years
+• Proof of 1 dose within the previous 10 years

-- Tuberculosis (TB)
+Tuberculosis (TB)

-- Negative 2-step Purified Protein Derivative (PPD) skin test (process below)

-- Initial PPD placement

-- Read in 48-72 hours

-- If the initial test is negative, repeat the PPD skin test in 7 21days.

-- If one skin test is positive, follow up chest x-ray is required to look for active disease.

-Documentation of a negative chest X-ray and physician follow-up documenting no evidence of active tuberculosis is required.

-- Or lab results showing interferon globulin results
+- Negative 2-step Purified Protein Derivative (PPD) skin test (process below) - Initial PPD placement - Read in 48-72 hours - If the initial test is negative, repeat the PPD skin test in 7 21days. - If one skin test is positive, follow up chest x-ray is required to look for active disease.
+Documentation of a negative chest X-ray and physician follow-up documenting no evidence of active tuberculosis or lab results showing interferon globulin results is required.

-- Influenza
+Influenza

-- Proof of annual flu vaccination
+• Proof of annual flu vaccination